ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 }
 ```

-As you can notice, the concept is the same, but we dont need to return any value.
+As you can notice, the concept is the same, but we don't need to return any value.

 > You could see this as a method "returning" `void` or an error message/object.